Leanne Ratcliffe

-Leanne Ratcliffe (Freelee the Bananagirl) is an Australian YouTube personality, vegan activist, speaker, and author.
+Leanne Ratcliffe (known online as Freelee the Bananagirl) is an Australian YouTube personality, vegan activist, speaker, and author.
 She is the creator of the YouTube channel Freelee The BananaGirl, where she talks about her diet, exercise and lifestyle.
-Her channel has accumulated over 790 thousand subscribers and 330 million views.
+Her channel, which was started in 2007, has accumulated over 790 thousand subscribers and 113 million views.

 YouTube channel

 Ratcliffe began posting videos about her raw vegan diet in 2009.
 Her YouTube channel is popular, with more than 790k subscribers and over 330 million views.
 She is also active on other social media platforms like Facebook, Instagram and Twitter, where she has amassed a significant following.

 Her username, Freelee the Banana Girl, is drawn from a combination of the word "Freedom," her first name, "Leanne," and her fruit of choice, bananas.

 Diet

-Ratcliffe calls her diet "frugivorous," though this is a zoological term for species which thrive on a diet consisting mostly of fruit.
-Her dietary practices are more accurately described as "fruititarian, although she also includes starchy and non-vegetables, and small quantities of nuts and seeds."
+Ratcliffe describes her diet as "frugivorous", a zoological term for species which thrive on a diet consisting mostly of fruit.
 Ratcliffe counters arguments against a high carbohydrate diet with examples of and references to the eating habits of the longest surviving Asian cultures.
 She maintains that a low fat and low salt diet is the key to effectively extracting nutrition from any kind of diet.
 She has been featured in publications such as Men's Fitness, Huffington Post, Daily Mail and News.com.au.